prathushan/moonshine-sanity/README.md

 ## 🏡 About Moonshine

-Moonshine redefines text marketing by enabling Shopify store owners to send personalized, ROI-focused postcards to customers.
+Moonshine redefines text marketing by enabling Shopify store owners to send personalized, ROI-focused to customers.
 With Moonshine, you can automate and track campaigns, while also providing a personal touch with handwritten cards.

 ## 🧰 Tech Stack